 - Total body irradiation (TBI), a form of radiation therapy in which low doses of radiation therapy are delivered throughout the entire body.

 While targeted delivery techniques are extremely important, even the most advanced equipment requires precise operation to be effective.
 At Moffitt, our team of radiation therapists, radiologists, and radiologic technologists have extensive experience designing, simulating and executing radiation therapy plans with each of our state-of-the-art machines.
-Moreso, many of our radiation therapy team members specialize in a specific disease site, so that each patient who recieves external radiotherapy at Moffitt will work with skilled professionals who truly understand the nuances of treating their exact diagnosis.
+Moreso, many of our radiation therapy team members specialize in a specific disease site, so that each patient who receives external radiotherapy at Moffitt will work with skilled professionals who truly understand the nuances of treating their exact diagnosis.